-Settlement and the consequent spatial distribution of benthic suspension feeders could influence their feeding success and thus lower or enhance the competition with other corals dwelling within communities (Sebens and Koehl, 1984).
+Spatial distribution of benthic suspension feeders depends on settlement processes and it modulates feeding success and thus the competition with other corals dwelling within the same community (Sebens and Koehl, 1984).
 Generally, over-specialization of food sources at small spatial scale could increase the risk of a species to be replaced by a more efficient one, but could also induce the formation of monospecific patches as the case of red coral (True, 1970).